 Siobhan Hackett, a graduate of Crawford College of Art in Cork with a Diploma in Educational Psychology, has many years' experience in dealing with teenagers.
 Her understanding of adolescents and the issues that trouble them has made her a source of comfort, wisdom and trust for young people.
 Added to this is her passionate interest in the many and differing ways that students learn, which can often prevent them enjoying the experience of school life if left unaddressed.Siobhan is the Learning Support Coordinator at the Ursuline Secondary School, Thurles, teaching Learning Support, Resource and Art.
 She lives in Tipperary with her husband and two children.

-Emma Hannigan is the author of eleven bestselling novels, including No.1 bestsellers The Perfect Gift and The Wedding Promise.
-She published her bestselling memoir Talk to the Headscarf in 2011, which was updated and extended for autumn 2017 as All to Live For: Fighting Cancer.
+Emma Hannigan is the author of thirteen bestselling novels, including No.1 bestsellers The Perfect Gift and The Wedding Promise.
+She published her bestselling memoir Talk to the Headscarf in 2011, which has been updated and extended as All to Live For: Fighting Cancer.
 Finding Hope.
 Emma lives in Co.
 Wicklow with her husband and two children.www.emmahannigan.comFind Emma on twitter @MsEmmaHannigan

 Michael Harding is an author and playwright.
 His creative chronicle of ordinary life in the Irish midlands is published as a weekly column in The Irish Times.
 He has written numerous plays for the Abbey Theatre, including Una Pooka,Misogynist and Sour Grapes, and has published three novels, Priest, The Trouble with Sarah Gullion and Bird in the Snow as well as three bestselling memoirs, Staring at Lakes, which won three BGE Irish Book awards, Hanging with the Elephant and Talking to Strangers.